hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 However, you can make any changes to the core such as adding more component to the core.
-You also can change the internal of the memory components, such as changning the cache replacement policy, or allowing the memory interface to send a response and receive a request within the same cycle.
+You also can change the internal of the memory components, such as changning the cache replacement policy, or allowing the memory interface to send a response and receive a request within the same cycle, or optimize the state diagram of the cache component.

 To submit the extra credits portion, email either TAs or the instruction with the following files,